GEO & AI Search

 GEO Approach

-Research: Map questions people actually ask
+Map questions people actually ask, answer comprehensively, measure citation frequency

 The Intent Mapping Framework